Q-balls in Non-Minimally Coupled Palatini Inflation and their Implications for Cosmology: Appendix A: Analytical Results for the Q-ball chemical potential and energy per unit charge

 \be{ e117 } \frac{d E}{d\omega} = \int 4\pi r^{2} dr \; \frac{\partial}{\partial \omega}\left[\frac{1}{2\Omega^{2}}\left( \frac{\partial \phi}{\partial r}\right)^{2} - \frac{\omega^{2}\phi^{2}}{2\Omega^{2}} + \frac{V}{\Omega^{4}}\right] + Q + \omega \frac{d Q}{d\omega}, \ee

-where we are assuming that the choice of $\omega$ extremises $E_{Q}$ with respect to $Q$ to give the energy of the Q-ball, which we denote by $E$.
+where the Q-ball solution $\phi \left(r\right)$ for a given $\omega$ extremises $E_{Q}$ with respect to $Q$ to give the energy of the Q-ball, which we denote by $E$.
 At this point we use our earlier method of rescaling the field $\phi$ to $\sigma$, \eq{e69},

 \be{e118} \frac{d E}{d\omega} = \int 4\pi r^{2} dr \; \left[ \frac{1}{2}\frac{\partial}{\partial \omega}\left(\frac{\partial \sigma}{\partial r}\right)^{2} - \frac{\omega^{2}}{2}\frac{\partial}{\partial \omega}\left(\frac{\phi^{2}}{\Omega^{2}}\right) + \frac{\partial}{\partial \omega}\left(\frac{V}{\Omega^{4}}\right)\right] + \omega \frac{d Q}{d\omega} ~. \ee